Transform Tools

 In this section, you can tune some advanced values to tweak the tool.

-Overall rigidity of the seams: Use this value to give a negative bias to the seams which are not straight.
+Overall rigidity of the seams: Use this value to give a negative bias to the seams that are not straight.
 May be useful to prevent distortions in some situations, or to avoid artifacts from pixel skipping (it is better to use low values in such case).
 This setting applies to the whole selected layer if no rigidity mask is used.

 Note